PhaserEditor2D/PhaserEditor/docs/canvas.rst

 - As general rule just write your code in sections where it says ``// -- user code here --``.
 - All the files have a ``/* --- start generated code --- */`` line at the begining of the file, you can write your code before that.
 - All the files have a ``/* --- end generated code --- */`` line at the end of the file, you can write your code after that.
-- In TypeScript generated files you can write your code between the comments:
+- In JavaScript 6 and TypeScript generated files you can write your code between the comments:

 	- ``/* sprite-methods-begin */`` and ``/* sprite-methods-end */``
 	- ``/* group-methods-begin */`` and ``/* group-methods-end */``